Simple Pantry Solutions: Cayenne

 Looking for something to relieve your aches and pains?
 Look no further than your spice rack.
 Cayenne is the hot (literally) alternative to pain relief.

-Cayenne contains a compound called capsaicin, which provides hot, mouthwatering (or mouth-burning depending on your taste buds) flavor and purported health benefits.
+Cayenne contains a compound called capsaicin, which provides the hot flavor and purported health benefits.
 In fact, capsaicin cream is sold as a nonprescription medicine for the relief of nerve pain.
 It seems to work by reducing a chemical involved in transmitting pain signals to the brain.

 What Are the Healthy Uses for Cayenne?
 TOP